tjhunter/karps/doc/paper/scratch.md

 At their respective levels, these abstractions share the idea of separating storage from compute.
 They free programmers from considerations around how to access and store data, and entrust the implementing frameworks with taking reasonable decisions.
-While this approach is reasonable in most scenarios, some specific domains such as machine learning or genomics rely on specific access patterns and hardware to enjoy the necessary performance.
-For these domains, the separation between storage and compute breaks down: genomics and deep learning are concerned with streaming massive volumes of data through very few dedicated and very powerful computing cores.
-Furthermore in reinforcement learning, reactivity (and latency) is paramount, at the expense of overall computing throughput.
-Such problems have been successfully tackled by specialized frameworks (tensorflow, Ray, etc.) which do not presume a clean separation between storage and compute, but rather the capacity to access data in a specific pattern (streaming).
-This paper, rather than assuming a strict separation between storage and compute, formalizes APIs in which the distribution and the scheduling of computations follows the representation of the data.
+While this approach is effective in most scenarios, some specific domains such as machine learning or genomics rely on specific access patterns and hardware to enjoy good performance.
+For these domains, the separation between storage and compute breaks down: genomics and deep learning are concerned with streaming massive volumes of data through a handful of dedicated, powerful computing cores.
+Furthermore, in reinforcement learning, reactivity (and latency) is paramount, at the expense of overall computing throughput.
+Such problems have been successfully tackled by specialized frameworks (tensorflow, Ray, etc.) which do not presume a clean separation between storage and compute, but rather the capacity to access data in a specific pattern (streaming data for example).
+This paper, rather than assuming a strict separation between storage and compute, formalizes APIs in which the distribution and the scheduling of computations _adopts the structure of the data_.

 If one looks at the landscape of the data processing systems, several trends emerge: